 As computers became more affordable, their use in business naturally became more widespread.
 Developers used to rely on customers to purchase a licence to use their software in perpetuity, along with an annual fee to access maintenance and technical support.
 With the advent of cloud computing, SaaS provided an alternative to the “own the software, pay for the maintenance” model – and brought many advantages with it.

 Subscription-based software services come with lower up-front costs.
-This is great for start-ups or small businesses who might not have the capital to pay for software up front.
-The provider is responsible for the IT infrastructure running the software, it also brings down hardware maintenance fees for the end user.
+This is great for start-ups or small businesses that might not have the capital to pay for software upfront.
+The provider is responsible for the IT infrastructure running the software, it also brings down hardware maintenance fees for the end-user.

-Quicker to set-up and deploy than having to install software from a disc.
-Most SaaS apps will already be installed and configured directly in a cloud service, which reduces the amount of compatibility issues.
+Quicker to set up and deploy than having to install software from a disc.
+Most SaaS apps will already be installed and configured directly in a cloud service, which reduces the number of compatibility issues.

-The beauty of many “software as a service” apps is that all the end user needs is an internet connection and a web browser to access their service.
-This sort of flexibility makes the evolution of SaaS products more preferable option than software which needs to be installed.
+The beauty of many “software as a service” apps is that all the end-user needs is an internet connection and a web browser to access their service.
+This sort of flexibility makes the evolution of SaaS products more preferable option than software that needs to be installed.

 For more information on how our workflow solutions could help your team to work smarter and reach targets easier, why not sign up to our newsletter for all the latest news, hints and tips?